vmware-tanzu/tanzu-dev-portal/content/languages/dotnet/index.md

     weight: 2
 ---

 .NET is a free, cross-platform, open source developer platform for building many different types of applications.
-Here you'll find content of all types here from how-to videos and blogs to quick starts and features reviews.
-We even have a [cookbook](/cookbooks/dotnet) with loads of helpful tips for developing enterprise solutions with both .NET and .NET Framework.
+Here Explore all angles of .NET, from how-to videos and blogs to quick starts and feature reviews, along with a [cookbook](/cookbooks/dotnet) full of helpful tips for developing enterprise solutions with both .NET and .NET Framework.

-If you have any ideas or questions, you can reach out to our .NET focused developer advocate [Layla](/team/layla-porter) for assistance.
-Layla also hosts a chat show on Twitch called [.NET in the Wild](/tv/dotnet-wild) along with curating a .NET playlist on the [VMware Developers YouTube channel](https://www.youtube.com/watch?v=QTZVwBSFhFM&list=PLAdzTan_eSPQm7gfKRNZYMG8t8c55LvkS).
+And check out our .NET-focused developer advocate [Layla's](/team/layla-porter) Twitch show, [.NET in the Wild](/tv/dotnet-wild), and her curated .NET playlist on the [VMware Developers YouTube channel](https://www.youtube.com/watch?v=QTZVwBSFhFM&list=PLAdzTan_eSPQm7gfKRNZYMG8t8c55LvkS).